-- The institution, a location of the institution, or an educational program offered by the institution was closed or discontinued, and you did not choose to participate in a teach-out plan approved by the Bureau or did not complete a chosen teach-out plan approved by the Bureau. - ii.
-You were enrolled at an institution or a location of the institution within the 120-day period before the closure of the institution or location of the institution, or were enrolled in an educational program within the 120-day period before the program was discontinued.
+The institution, a location of the institution, or an educational program offered by the institution was closed or discontinued, and you did not choose to participate in a teach-out plan approved by the Bureau or did not complete a chosen teach-out plan approved by the Bureau.

-iii.
-You were enrolled at an institution or a location of the institution more than 120 days before the closure of the institution or location of the - institution, in an educational program offered by the institution as to which the Bureau determined there was a significant decline in

-- the quality or value of the program more than 120 days before closure.
+- You were enrolled at an institution or a location of the institution within the 120-day period before the closure of the institution or location - of the institution, or were enrolled in an educational program within the 120-day period before the closure of the institution or a location of the institution more than 120 days before the closure of the institution or location of the institution, in an educational program offered by the institution as to which the Bureau determined there was a significant decline in the quality or value of the program more than 120 days before closure.

-The institution has been ordered to pay a refund by the Bureau but has failed to do so.
+The institution has been ordered to pay a refund by the Bureau but has failed to do so. iii.

-The institution has failed to pay or reimburse loan proceeds under a federal student loan program as required by law or has failed to pay or reimburse proceeds received by the institution in excess of tuition and other costs.

-You have been awarded restitution, a refund, or other monetary award by an arbitrator or court based on a violation of this chapter - by an institution or representative of an institution but have been unable to collect the award from the institution. - You sought legal counsel that resulted in the cancellation of one or more of your student loans and have an invoice for services rendered and evidence of the cancellation of the student loan or loans.
+- vi.
+The institution has been ordered to pay a rejuna by the bureau out into Jairea to a 50. vi.
+The institution has failed to pay or reimburse loan proceeds under a federal student loan program as required by law or has failed to pay or reimburse proceeds received by the institution in excess of tuition and other costs. vii.
+You have been awarded restitution, a refund, or other monetary award by an arbitrator or court based on a violation of this chapter - by an institution or representative of an institution but have been unable to collect the award from the institution.
+You sought legal counsel that resulted in the cancellation of one or more of your student loans and have an invoice for services rendered and evidence of the cancellation of the student loan or loans.

 To qualify for STRF reimbursement, the application must be received within four (4) years from the date of the action or event that made the student eligible for recovery from STRF.
 A student whose loan is revived by a loan holder or debt collector after a period of non-collection may, at any time, file a written application for recovery from STRF for the debt that would have otherwise been eligible for recovery.
 If it has been more than four (4) years since the action or event that made the student eligible, the student must have filed a written application for recovery within the original four (4) year period, unless the period has been extended by another act of law.
 However, no claim can be paid to any student without a social security number or a taxpayer identification number.

-The Accounting Director issues the refund payment within 30 days of the request for the withdrawal.
+The Accounting department issues the refund payment within 30 days of the request for the withdrawal.
 Once officially withdrawn, a student must re-enroll and will be subject to the terms and conditions of the new enrollment agreement, including any new tuition rate and all applicable fees, and any changes in the program of study.